willchrisjr/issue-contributor/README.md

 # Issue Contributor

-Issue Contributor is a Python-based tool designed to analyze GitHub repositories and provide tailored guidance for potential contributors.
+Issue Contributor is a Python-based tool designed to analyze GitHub repositories and provide guidance for potential contributors.
 The tool aims to lower the barrier to entry for open-source contributions by offering detailed insights into repositories and their open issues.

 ## Project Overview